How to Say "spell" in Spanish

 No tengo mucho tiempo libre.

-I don't have a lot of free time.
+I don't have much free time.

 ¿Cuánto tiempo necesitas para terminar?